Adaptive Privacy of Sequential Data Releases Under Collusion: Introduction

 \subsection{Prior Work}

 Seminal work on the privacy-utility trade-off is presented by Yamamoto in \cite{Yamamoto}.
 The paper considers a database with private and useful information.
 It proposes an encoder–decoder problem seeking to balance minimal distortion of the useful data against maximal uncertainty of private data, measured with conditional entropy (equivocation).
 As such, it casts the problem as a rate-distortion-equivocation problem.
 Later, Sankar et al. \cite{Sankar} generalised the framework, for instance allowing for side information.
 Both papers sketch out a feasible privacy-utility trade-off region.
-They differ from our work in that only one party receives data, and only one request is made.
+More recent works have refined the characterisation of privacy--utility trade-offs using information-theoretic, learning-based, and multi-agent formulations \cite{Kalantari2018,Yang2024,Wang2021}.
+These works differ from ours in that they consider one-shot disclosure to a single recipient.
 Thus, the problem is not sequential.

 Several studies \cite{Dwork2010,Riboni2012,Erdogdu2015,Hasan2017,Dong2024,SHMUELI2015, LocationTrace} have explored sequential privacy mechanisms to protect against a single potential adversary or interested party.
 An early contribution in this area was by Dwork et al. \cite{Dwork2010}, who examined changing data, such as traffic conditions, under continual observation.
 They developed an algorithm that guarantees differential privacy for counting queries in these settings.
 This work inspired numerous studies on continual-observation differential privacy, including the recent work of Dong et al. \cite{Dong2024}, which considered more complex join queries, where join queries combine data from multiple tables through related attributes.
 In \cite{LocationTrace}, location trace data is studied, which is naturally sequential.
 Their framework parallels ours in using distortion and mutual information to quantify utility and privacy.
 These studies, as well as \cite{Riboni2012,Erdogdu2015,Hasan2017}, are motivated by time-changing data.
 Conversely, Shmueli et al. \cite{SHMUELI2015} study sequential requests on a static dataset, as we do.
 They develop an algorithm that generates responses preserving $\ell$-diversity.
 Whilst their approach supports sequential releases, their anonymisation is not adaptive; each output does not depend on previous ones.
 Instead, a fixed set of $\ell$-diverse tables with the same quasi-identifiers and sensitive values is precomputed.
 Each subsequent data release must be consistent with this set.
 In contrast, a focus of our work is to exploit adaptivity for improved utility subject to privacy constraints.
 More broadly, the works discussed above do not account for data requests made by distinct parties.
 As such, there can be no notion of collusion.